Death and state funeral of the Duke of Wellington: Funeral car

-The original design for Wellington's hearse had been commissioned from the royal undertakers, Messers Ranting of St James, but the submitted proposal was rejected by the Earl Marshal, the 13th Duke of Norfolk, who was responsible for the ceremonial aspects of the funeral.
+The original design for Wellington's hearse had been commissioned from the royal undertakers, Messers Ranting of St James, but the submitted proposal was rejected by the Earl Marshal, Henry Howard, 13th Duke of Norfolk, who was responsible for the ceremonial aspects of the funeral.
 The project then passed to the Department of Practical Art, where Henry Cole and Richard Redgrave collaborated on a new design with German architect Gottfried Semper.
 The concept was inspired by the putative reconstruction of Alexander the Great's funeral car by French archeologist Quatremère de Quincy.
 It was to be substantially built, being intended to be preserved for posterity.
-The final design was personally approved by Albert, Prince Consort.
+The final design was personally approved by Prince Albert.

 The enormous carriage measured 27 ft long, 11 ft wide and 17 ft tall, the main body of which was cast in 12 tons of solid bronze, said to have been sourced from French cannons captured at the Battle of Waterloo.
 It was supported on six large wheels, none of which were steerable, decorated with lion's heads and dolphins.
 The coffin rested on a 6 ft high bier, itself mounted on a podium decorated with panels bearing the names of Wellington's victories.
 Around this podium were mounted military colours and trophies of arms composed of real weapons from the Royal Armouries at the Tower of London.
 Four large posts at the corners, made to resemble halberds, supported a canopy of embroidered Indian fabric.
 These halberds were able to be lowered so that the car would be able to pass under Temple Bar, the gatehouse which spanned the roadway on the route to St Paul's.
-The immense weight of the duke's quadruple coffin, made of pine, oak, lead and mahogany, required another mechanism which could rotate the bier to allow it to be dismounted.
+The immense weight of the Duke's quadruple coffin, made of pine, oak, lead and mahogany, required another mechanism which could rotate the bier to allow it to be dismounted.
 It was to be drawn by a team of twelve horses in ranks of three.

 The whole project, from design to manufacture, was completed in three weeks, which was hailed as a triumph of British industry.
 Critical reaction to the funeral car was varied; Victoria described it as "very gorgeous" and the Illustrated London News said that it was "magnificent" and "a wonderful proof of English capacity".
 However, the diarist Charles Greville called it "tawdry, cumbrous and vulgar", while the essayist and historian Thomas Carlyle wrote that it was a "monstrous bronze mass" and an "incoherent muddle of expensive palls, flags, sheets and poles... more like one of the street carts that hawk doormats than a bier for a hero".